 III.
 Institutions I will choose TWO

-1. Karen Kellogg and your friends in the Environmental Action Club (EAC) cannot understand why the American political system is not taking more aggressive steps to combat global warming.
+1. Your friends in the Environmental Action Club (EAC) cannot understand why the American political system is not taking more aggressive steps to combat global warming.
 Please write an essay for them explaining why we have gridlock and why major policy reforms are difficult to enact.

 2. In a 7,000 word essay in Rolling Stone, Al Gore blasted Barack Obama’s record on global warming.
 Gore says Obama has failed to stand up for "bold action" on global warming, meaning make global warming a priority for the American public and pass climate legislation.
 Please write President Obama’s reply.
 Make sure you provide an analysis of what he has and has not done in the context of the larger political and economic environment as well as put his actions in a comparative context of other presidents’ abilities to pursue their environmental agenda

 3. Identify and analyze what you believe are the FOUR most important lessons a future environmental policy entrepreneur (EPE) should learn about how Congress makes environmental policy from Congress’s deliberations over the Senate debate over cap and trade?